Tools

 • 88 (Brown Deer) – Turnback at 107th on the western end

-How did we Determine the Routes to Eliminate, Modify, or Reduce Frequency On?
+How did we Determine the Routes to Modify or Reduce Frequency on?

 In making these difficult decisions, many variables were considered.
 Staff examined the data to guide these decisions in striving to minimize the impact on ridership, while also considering equity, access to nearby routes, location of nearby employers, rate of car ownership, and as always, compliance with federal regulations.
 MCTS’ goal is to maintain as much service as possible with the highest amount of frequency on high ridership routes in 2026.